puppetlabs/puppetlabs-puppet_agent/README.markdown

 * On Windows Server 2003, only x86 is supported, and the `arch` parameter is ignored.
 If you try to force an upgrade to x64, Puppet installs the x86 version with no error message.
 * On Windows Server 2003 with Puppet Enterprise, the default download location is unreachable.
 You can work around this issue by specifying an alternate download URL in the `source` parameter.

-Specifically in the 1.1.0 Release:
+Specifically in the 1.2.0 Release:
 * For Windows, you must trigger an agent run after upgrading so that Puppet can create the necessary directory structures.
-* Upgrading from 2015.2.x to 2015.3.x is not yet supported.
-* Solaris 11 is not yet supported.
 * AIX package names are based on PowerPC architecture version.
 PowerPC 8 is not yet supported.

 ##Development